-As you know, in July 1969, Apollo 11 succeeded in landing on the moon’s surface, and in commemoration of the Apollo 11’s monumental achievement, the chocolate product, Meiji Apollo was introduced by Meiji on August 7, 1969.
+Actually, in commemoration of Apollo 11’s monumental achievement, the chocolate product Meiji Apollo was introduced by Meiji on August 7, 1969.

-As you can see in the photo above, the Apollo chocolate was designed in the motif of the command spaceship of Apollo 11 and is shaped like that.
+As you can guess from the picture above, the Apollo chocolate was designed in the motif of the command spaceship of Apollo 11 and is shaped like that.

-Ingredients and Nutrition Facts
+Ingredients and Calories